sehulugh/my-react-cs/cheatSheet.md

 ### Hooks
-Hooks was introduced to allow the use of state inside functional components, we need to import the **useState** named module from react. useState returns a pair, the current state value and a function that lets you change the state useState takes one argument which is the intial value of the state
+Hooks was introduced to allow the use of state inside functional components, we need to import the **useState** named module from react. useState returns a pair ([array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)), the current state value and a function that lets you change the state useState takes one argument which is the intial value of the state
 ```jsx
 //function counting app using hooks